 "What is this?" she asked.

 He handed her the letter, and she read it!
 "What shall I do?" he asked.

 "What have you proposed to do?"
-"Nothing, I know not what I can "You can give up the store and all the bright hopes you have based upon 'Oh; I cannot do that mother."
-Then you can do better.
-Go to Mr. Lovejoy and tell him frankly that you have been at fault, and that henceforth you will do so no more."
-"I cannot."
-Then you must do the other thing-give up all.
-You have done very wrong, and if you have not the courage to acknowledge it to him against whom the wrong has been done, then you de-serve no favor that he can grant.
+"Nothing, I know not what I can "You can give up the store and all the bright hopes you have based upon "Oh, I cannot do that mother."
+"Then you can do better.
+Go to Mr. Lovejoy and tell him frankly that you have been at fault, and that henceforth you will do so no more," "I cannot."
+Then you must do the other thinggive up all.
+You have done very wrong, and if you have not the courage to acknowledge it to him against whom the wrong has been done, then you deserve no favor that he can grant.
 Think of it, my son; and as you think remember this: If you come honorably out of this, it may be the best lesson you ever received.
-God be with you Luke, and may good sense and reason prevail."
+God be with you Luke, and may good sense and reason prevail.'
 She left him and he remained alone in the garden for half an hour.
-Then he went to the stable and got a horse, You thought I meant to work against thought," frankly returned Luke. did wrong, for I had no right to quessaid it because it was wrong."
+Then of Utah. he went to the stable and got a horse, and rode away to see Samuel Lovejoy.
+He found the old gentleman at home, and after he had overcome his embarrassment, he stated the object of his visit.
+"You thought I meant to work against you, eh?" said Samuel Lovejoy.
+"It makes no difference what thought," frankly returned Luke. did wrong, for I had no right to question your motives; nor had I any right to speak as I did.
+It was spoken thoughtlessly, and I am sorry for it."
+"Sorry that I heard it, eh?"
+"No, sir.
+I am glad you heard of it, for it has opened my eyes to the greatest fault of my life.
+But I am sorry I said it because it was wrong."
 "Well, well," said the old gentleman, "come in.
 If you really feel in that way perhaps we can talk."
 They went into the house and the matter was freely discussed.
-In the end, Luke had pledged himself that he would cast off the evil practice of a loose ton-gue forever; and Samuel Lovejoy had promised that he should have half of Mr. Green's store, with Thomas Lyon
+In the end, Luke had pledged himself that he would cast off the evil practice of a loose tongue forever; and Samuel Lovejoy had promised that he should have half of Mr. Green's store, with Thomas Lyon for a partner.
+Once more was Luke Wharton happy.
+He went home with his resolution firmly fixed, and when he told his wife and mother what had transpired they were happy with him.